plblum/jivs/README.md

 builder.input('StartDate').requireText({condition parameters}, errorMessage, {validator parameters});
 builder.input('StartDate').regExp(expression, ignoreCase, {condition parameters}, errorMessage, {validator parameters}): FluentValidatorBuilder
 ```
-For details on all validators using the Builder API, see <a href="#allconditionconfigurations">All condition configurations</a>.
+For details on all validators using the Builder API, see [All condition configurations](#all-condition-configurations).
-<a name="modifierapi"></a>

 #### Modifying the configuration with the Modifier object
 Once the ValidationManager has been created, use the Builder API to make changes to its configuration by creating a `Modifier object` (`ValidationManagerConfigModifier class`).

-For an overview of using the Modifier object, see <a href="#usingmodifierapi">Changing the configuration after creating ValidationManager with the `Modifier object`</a>.
+For an overview of using the Modifier object, see [Changing the configuration after creating ValidationManager with the `Modifier object`](#changing-the-configuration-after-creating-validationmanager-with-the-modifier-object).

 Here's the Builder API on the `Modifier object`:
 ```ts